 Have you heard about the legendary and grueling hiring process at Google?
 The giant company has an elite corporate culture, hiring only the best-of-the-best.
 Innovation and forward-thinking are expected and employees want the business to become an industry leader.
 An elite corporate culture encourages out-of-the-box thinking and going above and beyond the status quo.

 Smaller companies and start-ups benefit from a horizontal corporate culture.
-All employees pitch in and collaboration is key.
+All employees pitch in and collaboration is vital.
 Since the company is typically young, a horizontal corporate culture is flexible and encouraging.
 Increased productivity comes with this culture as employees are involved directly in the decision-making process and management supervision is minimal.

 Conventional corporate culture usually happens in older, established companies (Think Chrysler or GE).
 There are strict policies governing individual roles, different departments rarely interact, and the major decisions are left up to the CEO.
 While this type of culture doesn’t sound very appealing, it does work for businesses that are successful, have cornered the market, and are well-established.